Teamoreteateo/DSA2101-Project/Code.md

 another one).

 Metacritic score ranges from 0 to 100 while User Score ranges from 0 to
-10. We will agregate these into one statistic, “Popularity”, weighted by their respective ranges.
+10. We will aggregate these into one statistic, “Popularity”, weighted by their respective ranges.
 (Source: NEED SOURCE)

 Hence we use the following formula: Popularity = (metacritic_score+(user_score\*10))/2